walles/catiplicator/media/README.md

 ## Icon

 If you update `icon.blend` ([Blender](https://www.blender.org/download/)),
-make sure to save the (re)rendered icon as `app/src/main/res/drawable/icon.png`.
+make sure to save the (re)rendered icon scaled down to 192x192 into as `app/src/main/res/drawable-xxxhdpi/icon.png`.

 ## Feature Graphics